FOCUS-Microsoft quietly prepares to avoid spotlight under Biden | Business

 FOCUS-Microsoft quietly prepares to avoid spotlight under Biden

-Microsoft senior executives also have donated more to the Biden campaign during the primaries than any other large tech company, according to data from the Revolving Door Project, part of Center for Economic & Policy Research (CERP).
-"Microsoft has been playing politics for much longer than the other large technology companies that are widely talked about," said Max Moran, a researcher at CERP, noting it has been around longer than most U.S. tech companies.
+Microsoft senior executives also have donated more to the Biden campaign during the primaries than any other large tech company, according to data from the Revolving Door Project, part of Center for Economic and Policy Research (CEPR).
+"Microsoft has been playing politics for much longer than the other large technology companies that are widely talked about," said Max Moran, a researcher at CEPR, noting it has been around longer than most U.S. tech companies.

 "It knows how to play the game on both sides of the aisle," he added.
 Companies are prohibited by law from donating themselves.
 The contributions, according to OpenSecrets, were either made by the company's political action committees (PACs) themselves, members of the PAC or their employees.